At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

-I’m a master at making lists and do it for everything – the grocery store, articles I have to write, packing lists for trips, lists on what to cook for holidays, and my ultimate bucket list.
-I keep a running list of bucket list items that are specifically within the Southeast part of the United States since it’s where I live and can easily drive to, which saves a ton of money on plane tickets.
+I’m a master at making lists, and I do it for everything – the grocery store, articles I have to write, packing lists for trips, lists on what to cook for holidays, and my ultimate bucket list.
+I keep a running list of bucket list items that are specifically within the Southeast part of the United States since it’s where I live and can easily drive to.
+This saves a ton of money on plane tickets.

-Get ready to make some amazing memories with your families with any of these Southeast Bucket List places!
+Get ready to make some amazing memories with your family at any of these Southeast bucket list places!

-Find the best places to visit in North Carolin with your family right here.
-These are some of the coolest and most unique places we’ve been!
+Find the best places to visit in North Carolina with your family.
+Here are some of the coolest and most unique places we’ve been!

 Outhouse Races

-This is first on our list because I’m almost positive you have never been to an outhouse race and I’m more than happy to tell you that it’s totally worth going to.
+This is first on our list because I’m almost positive you’ve never been to an outhouse race, and I’m more than happy to tell you that it’s totally worth doing.
 Groups construct and decorate their own outhouses and then race them down a mountain in Western NC in February in the snow.
-It’s the funniest thing to watch and you can cheer for your favorite outhouse to win!
+It’s the funniest thing to watch, and you can cheer for your favorite outhouse to win!

 Shadow of the Bear

-This happens only twice a year – November and February – up in the mountains of Western NC when, at sunset, the shadow of Whiteside Mountain in Cashiers, NC looks like a bear.
-Now, some people may think it does not look like a bear and it’s quite entertaining to talk to people who are watching it out there with you about what the shadow does look like.
+Shadow of the Bear happens only twice a year – November and February – in the mountains of Western North Carolina.
+At sunset, the shadow of Whiteside Mountain in Cashiers resembles a bear.
+Some people think it doesn’t look like a bear, and it’s quite entertaining to talk to people who are watching it to hear what they think.
 Get there early to secure a somewhat safe spot to watch along the mountain road.

 Linville Caverns

 Hike half a mile deep inside these caverns near the Linville Gorge and learn about the history of the area.
-Maybe even see a bat.
+You may even see a bat.
 Be sure to check the hours before you go.

 Linville Gorge

-The Gorge is often called the “Grand Canyon of the East” with its rugged terrain, deep valleys, and beautiful waterfalls.
-Not for the inexperienced hiker, the Gorge offers difficult hikes with incredible views and backcountry camping (permits are required) and is part of Pisgah Forest.
+Often called the “Grand Canyon of the East,” the Linville Gorge Wilderness Area has rugged terrain, deep valleys, and beautiful waterfalls.
+Not for the inexperienced hiker, the Gorge offers difficult hikes with incredible views and backcountry camping (permits are required).
+The gorge is part of Pisgah National Forest.

-Only during a few weeks every year in late May and early June do the amazing Blue Ghost and Synchronous fireflies come out to mate – and sparkle.
+For only a few weeks in late May and early June, the amazing Blue Ghost and Synchronous fireflies come out to mate (and sparkle).
 Walking amongst a sea of small, lighted fireflies near the ground was an incredible experience.
-This was one of those things that I did with my kids that they talked about for years afterward.
+This was one of those things I did with my kids that they talked about for years afterward.

 We did the Blue Ghost experience at the Cradle of Forestry in Pisgah Forest near Brevard, NC.
-You have to enter the lottery at Congaree National Park in SC and the Smoky Mountains in TN/NC for the synchronous fireflies.
+You have to enter a lottery at Congaree National Park in SC and the Smoky Mountains National Park in TN/NC to view the synchronous fireflies during peak nights.

 Stay on a Buffalo Ranch in a Caboose